The Best Weighted Blankets on Amazon

 The most exciting thing about weighted blankets' exploding popularity is that so many more people are using them, which means more reviews and a better understanding of which ones are the best ones out there.

 We've updated our list so that people looking to snuggle up with a nice, warm, HEAVY blanket know which one is right for them.
 However, before you read on, we suggest arming yourself with the information below.
 We like to call this WEIGHTED BLANKETS 101.

 Mostly weighing between 3 and 25 pounds, studies have shown that weighted blankets reduce anxiety and help people relax.

 They have a history of therapeutic use among people with autism and anxiety, but are just starting to come into the public eye for issues like sleeplessness and stress.
-And, we can tell you from experience, these things are AMAZING.
-Guide staff who have used them say they help you sleep longer, deeper, and stay asleep, even if your mind is going a million miles per hour.

 Best Weighted Blanket for Restless Sleepers